baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-raspberry-pi-zero.md

 }
 ```

-Now reboot you RPi Zero, put in the micro USB OTB adapter along with the WiFi USP adapter,
+Now reboot you RPi Zero, put in the micro USB OTB adapter along with the WiFi USB adapter,
 and you should be able to login.
 But in this case, your using your home WiFi's LAN and its [DHCP][33] instead of
 provisioning another IP network using static addressing,